-Yes, I want instant access for only US $3.75
+Yes, I want instant access to this unique foraging guide for only

 Click the BUY NOW buttons above to go to the secure PayPal check out (no need to join PayPal).
 After making your payment you will be redirected to E-junkie for your download in pdf format in a zipped folder.